-- Data was provided by both Blue Card Services and Child Safety relating to 27 unique cases of kinship care related Blue Card applicants (both Indigenous and non-Indigenous) who were unsuccessful in obtaining a positive Blue Card notice in 2020-21 and 2021-22. - Of these, Child Safety provisionally approved 11 kinship carer arrangements where the kinship carer or an adult household member subsequently received a negative notice that was not due to disqualifying or serious offences. - 3 of the 11 applicants did not make a submission or provide referees.
+- Blue Card Services identified a cohort of 64 provisionally approved kinship carers and adult household members who received a negative notice, drawn from 2020-21 and 2021-22. - In total, data was provided by both Blue Card Services and Child Safety relating to 27 unique cases of kinship care related applicants who were unsuccessful in obtaining a positive Blue Card notice. - Of these, only 13 cases were provisionally approved by Child Safety before going to Blue Card Services, 2 were disqualified. - This analysis focused on the 11 provisionally approved cases without disqualifying or serious offences. - 3 of the 11 applicants did not make a submission or provide referees.

-This independent thematic analysis examines 11 kinship carer cases where the kinship carer or an adult household member were unsuccessful in their application for a Blue Card.
+This independent thematic analysis examines 11 kinship carer applicants who were unsuccessful in their application for a Blue Card, after having been provisionally approved as kinship carers or adult household members.
 Blue Card Services and Child Safety provided the de-identified information for these applicants to the QFCC for the purpose of this analysis.
-Both departments provided contextual information and a summary of their assessments.
+Both Department's provided contextual information and a summary of their assessments.
 The datasets include the child protection history, criminal history, traffic history, applicant submissions, references and other information used in the respective assessment processes.